 Agriculture Support and Services Directly Associated with On-going Agricultural Activity, On-Site: A Use Category that includes uses that provide support and services to agricultural, horticultural and animal husbandry activities, which are limited to and that operate in conjunction with and on the site of on-going agricultural, horticultural or animal husbandry uses.
-These uses include: agricultural processing; agri-education; animal care businesses; commercial wineries; custom operators (haymaking, brush hogging, crop storage, hauling, fencing, barn construction); equestrian event facilities; horse trails or networks; farm co-ops; farm based tourism events; farm markets; farm machinery repair; feedlot (for on-going, on-site, animal husbandry activities); nurseries, commercial; pet farms; products combining recreation with consumption of agricultural products; portable sawmills; small business uses; stables; stables, private; wayside stands; wetlands mitigation banks; and similar uses.
+These uses include: agricultural processing; agri-education; animal care businesses; commercial wineries; custom operators (haymaking, brush hogging, crop storage, hauling, fencing, barn construction); direct market businesses for the sale of products produced on site, including but not limited to PYO (pick your own); equestrian event facilities; horse trails or networks; farm co-ops; farm based tourism events; farm markets; farm machinery repair; feedlot (for ongoing, on-site, animal husbandry activities); nurseries, commercial; pet farms; products combining recreation with consumption of agricultural products; portable sawmills; small business uses; stables, private; wayside stands; wetlands mitigation banks; and similar uses.

 Agriculture Support and Services Not Directly Associated with On-Site Agricultural Activity: A Use Category that includes uses and activities that provide support and services to agricultural, horticultural and animal husbandry activities, either on the site of the agricultural, horticultural or animal husbandry activity, or off-site.
-These uses include: agricultural research facility; animal care businesses; central farm distribution hub for agricultural products; equestrian event facilities; horse trails or networks; farm machinery repair; farm machinery sales, rental and service; feed and farm supply centers; nurseries, commercial; stable, livery; stable, private; and similar uses.
+These uses include: agricultural research facility; animal care businesses; central farm distribution hub for agricultural products; equestrian event facilities; horse trails or networks; farm machinery repair; farm machinery sales, rental and service; feed and farm supply centers; nurseries, commercial; stablesstable, livery; stable, private; and similar uses.

-Agriculture Supportive Business: Uses that provide either direct or indirect services to agriculture, horticulture, and/or animal husbandry uses.
+Agriculture Supportive Business - Agricultural Supportive Business: Uses that provide either direct or indirect services to agricultural, silvicultural, horticultural, equine agriculture, horticulture, and/or animal husbandry activities.
+These uses.
 Such uses include farm machinery sales, rental, and repair services; veterinary services; blacksmithing; agricultural product storage and processing; feed and seed supply; and similar uses.

-Agritainment: Events and activities that allow for recreation, entertainment, and tourism that is in conjunction with on-going agricultural activities on-site (examples include corn mazes, hayrides, pet farms, and petting zoos).
+Agritainment: Events and activities such as corn mazes, hay rides and petting zoos, that allow for recreation, entertainment, and tourism that is in conjunction with agriculture support and services directly associated with on-going agricultural activityactivities on-site, (examples include corn mazes, hayrides, pet farms, and petting zoos).